 New Brunswick Criminal Defense Lawyer

-Are you facing criminal charges and need to know how to clear your name?
+Are you facing criminal charges and would like to know how to possibly clear your name?
 Speak with a New Brunswick criminal lawyer and find out what your next step should be.

 Whether the alleged offense is minor or serious, a conviction for any crime in New Jersey can result in drastically negative consequences.
 From fines and imprisonment to a criminal record that will follow you around everywhere you go, the impact to your life can be catastrophic.

 To protect your freedom, finances, and future, you have to challenge the charges against you and seek a complete dismissal.
-To that end, a New Brunswick criminal defense lawyer from Clark, Clark & Noonan, LLC., LLC can be your greatest ally.
+To that end, a New Brunswick criminal defense lawyer from Clark, Clark & Noonan, LLC. can be your greatest ally.

 Understanding Criminal Charges